Corpus Christi ready to regulate electric scooters

 - The state can rescind the license if a scooter company knowingly issues a false statement on any matter related to the license.
 The license can also be revoked if they fail to maintain insurance or take action when complaints are made.

-Proposed regulations relating to training of riders
+Proposed electric scooter regulations relating to training of riders

 - It is required of the companies to train their customers and employees on how to use the scooter properly.
 This should include how to ride, operate and park the scooter.